albertaillet/CSC2025-sten/README.md

 - By editing the size of the input to the algorithms *N* in *src/parameters.hpp*, gather timing information on the benchmarks at several different input scales.
 - Using your favorite plotting tools, plot runtime as a function of *N* to see how the benchmarks scale.
 Based on this, figure out which algorithms is hiding behind each benchmark.
 - Finally, confirm by reading the code in the various files.
+- **Note:** if some algorithms start to get really slow with large *N*, you can disable them by commenting out the `#define`s in *src/parameters.hpp*.
+For example, commenting out `#define BENCH1` will prevent the benchmark "algorithm_1" from running.
 - See below for hints!

 > Which benchmark corresponds to which algorithm?
 Do they behave as expected, based on their time complexities?